telerik/ajax-docs/controls/clientexportmanager/how-to/exporting-special-characters.md

 ## Description of the problem

-If you do not specify a font explicitly any non-ASCII characters the exported DOM element contains will not be exported to the PDF file.
-This includes some accent characters, for example.
+If you do not specify a font explicitly, any non-ASCII characters the exported DOM element contains will not be exported to the PDF file.
+This includes some accent characters, for example:

 **Example:** Consider the following `<div>` element, which contains Swedish and Japanese characters (Kanji):